Q. What kind of equipment do you use?

 Q. If we need you to stay longer than expected, is that possible?

 A. Yes.
 I usually keep the whole day open for your wedding.
 Just let me know if you need more time and I can add on an additional hour if needed.

 Q. Do you travel?

 A. YES, all the time!
-I'm located in Southern California and would love to go just about anywhere!
-More details regarding travel fees are in my welcome guide.
-Interested in booking a portrait session but not located in CA?
+I'm based out of Nashville, Tennessee and would love to go just about anywhere!
+More details regarding travel fees are in my brochure.
+Interested in booking a portrait session but not located near me?
 Since I often travel for weddings, I may be in your area.
-Check out my list of travel dates to see where I'll be!
+Check out my upcoming travel dates to see where I'll be!

 Q. Do you always have a second shooter?

 A. Yes, for weddings I do.
 I can't be everywhere at once, so having a second shooter is very important to me in documenting your day thoroughly.
 That is why it's included in all my collections!
 I have a few photographers who shoot with me regularly because we work so well together, share similar creative visions, use the same equipment, and I can trust them to get the shots I need.
 If I am traveling to your wedding, you'll receive $100 off your collection if you decide to fly out my second shooter!